Yuvraj960/BEE-Projects/README.md

 ## Project 2

 This project is properly backend script based tested on the Postman.
 This project is made for understanding the API and managing the endpoints.
 This project performs CRUD operations on the database using the API endpoints.

+## Project 3

+It is server-side rendered E-commerce website, where Frontend is made with EJS and Backend is NodeJS + Express.